read this

 What are the phrases?

-The phrases we thought every traveller should know are:
+The phrases we thought every traveler should know are:

 1) Where is my room?